qtran1375/CoolCodingTricks/README.md

 </p>

-This is my finding cool things to try when coding (primarily in Java).
+This is finding cool coding tricks online to try when coding (primarily in Java).